aserto-dev/express-jwt-aserto/README.md

 This package provides two capabilities:

 1. `jwtAuthz`: Validate a request carrying a JWT to authorize access to an endpoint.
-2. `authzMap`: An endpoint for returning authorization policy for a service.
+2. `accessMap`: An endpoint for returning the access map for a service, based on its authorization policy.

 ## Install